Mini Split Installation

 Tips for saving money

-Although installing a mini split isn't as expensive as a regular HVAC system, it is still a big investment.
+Although installing a mini split isn't usually as expensive as a regular HVAC system, it is still a big investment.
 Here are a few ways to reduce the price tag:

 2. Consider the DIY route.
 One of the nice things about mini splits is that they are much easier to DIY than regular split systems.
 The Mr. Cool brand can be bought online, comes precharged with refrigerant, and if you're pretty handy, you should be able to install it all by yourself.
 The downside is that it's not a super high quality brand and doesn't look great, but if you're looking at installing AC or heat into a small shop or someplace like that, DIY with a brand like Mr. Cool is probably the way to go as you'll save a good bit of money.